Is there a tech & internet usage policy in your employee handbook?

 How to Report Security Issues

 If an employee does encounter a security issue, such as a lost device or a data breach, they need to report it to management and your IT provider immediately.
 Threats should be eliminated quickly when they have been identified.

 IT usage policies are necessary and sometimes required for industry regulations.
 An IT usage policy ensures that every employee or company representative is using your network in a way that will keep your data protected, keep your systems protected, and keep you focusing on your daily operations.

-For more information on IT usage policies or to inquire about a cybersecurity assessment, contact us today.
+For more information on IT usage policies or to inquire about a managed network security solutions service, contact us today.